Kashan-Akram/Rubik_Cube_Algorithm_C-/README.md

-This implementation uses the Thistlethwaite's algorithm as a preprocessor to reduce the cube to a more manageable state before applying Kociemba's algorithm.
+This implementation uses the Thistlethwaite's algorithm as a preprocessor to reduce the cube to a more manageable state before applying Herbert Kociemba's algorithm.

 This program defines two main functions:
     phase1() implements Thistlethwaite's algorithm for Phase 1,